AshCoolman/docs/guides/frontend-dictionary.md

 Unit tests:

-* exercise the smallest pieces of testable software in the application to determine whether they behave as expected.
+* exercise the smallest bits of testable software to check they behave as expected
+* Assess the implementation
+* Individual units (methods)
+* want to construct a test set that satisfy a coverage criteria, structural

 Integration tests: